 There is a second wine, Le Clementin du Pape Clement for the red and white wines.
 Le Clementin du Pape Clement made its debut in 1986.
 The estate also produces an entry level third wine, Le Prelat du Chateau Pape Clement.
 On average, the production for the red wine of Chateau Pape Clement is 7,500 cases per vintage.
 For the white wine, it is closer to 375 cases per vintage.
 Starting with the 2010 vintage, Chateau Pape Clement began taking anti counterfeiting measures using the Spottag system, which adds an invisible ink to the labels.

-Serving and Decanting Chateau Pape Clement with Wine, Food, Pairing Tips
+Serving Chateau Pape Clement with Wine, Food, Pairing Tips

 Chateau Pape Clement Blanc, the white wine of Pape Clement is best served with a myriad of different seafood dishes, shellfish, crab, lobster, sushi, sashimi, chicken, pork and veal, as well as Asian cuisine.